 Depreciation is recognized in comprehensive income on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
-Assets leased under a finance lease are depreciated over their useful lives.
-Capital work in progress is not depreciated.
+Assets leased under a finance lease are depreciated over the shorter of their useful lives and the term of the lease.
+Land and capital work in progress are not depreciated.
 The estimated useful lives of major classes of depreciable property, plant and equipment are:

-Motor vehicles 3 years
+Motor vehicles 5 years

 Plant and equipment 5 years

 Leasehold improvements over the term of the lease

+Buildings 15 years

 Drill rigs 10 years

 Drill rig components 5 years